-But these are hardly the first examples of the DCU shaking up the status quo.
-As we wonder about the future of the DCU, Newsarama takes a look back at some of the events that have shaped the previous (and maybe-back-in-continuity-but-maybe-not) direction of the DC Universe.
+So as we wonder about the future of the DCU on the page and on the screen, Newsarama takes a look back at some of the events that have shaped the previous (and maybe-back-in-continuity-but-maybe-not) direction of the DC Universe.

-Of course, the biggest ramification of the issue was the addition of the Watchmen universe to the DCU, along with the allegation that Dr. Manhattan has been messing with DC continuity - erasing years from history while seemingly deleting and adding characters along the way.
-And according to DC writers, it's just the start of a two-year plan that will continue to reshape DC continuity and presumably culminate in a Watchmen-DCU showdown of some kind.
+Of course, the biggest ramification of the issue was the addition of the Watchmen universe to the DCU, along with the revelation Dr. Manhattan has been messing with DC continuity - erasing years from history while seemingly deleting and adding characters along the way.
+And according to DC writers, it's just the start of a two-year plan that will continue to reshape DC continuity and presumably culminate in a Watchmen-DCU showdown in Doomsday Clock.

 Meant to attract new readers and re-interest old ones, many of the changes implemented in the "New 52" reboot are still in place today, even though 2016's "Rebirth" allowed writers to undo some of it as well.